AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 - System options
 - Data Encryption/Decryption-->

-## Set up user interface {#acs-gs-admin-ui}
+### Personalize the user interface {#acs-gs-admin-ui}

 Several options are available to you to customize the user interface in the client console, such as:

 * **List and data display** - Guidelines for managing user interface settings like lists, units, or data display are available in this document: [User interface settings documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/config/configuration/ui-settings){target="_blank"}

 * **Folder management** - Folders are objects in Adobe Campaign that allow you to organize your components and data.
+They are also used to manage permissions.
 Learn how to [work with folders](../../v8/get-started/work-with-folders.md).

 * **Custom fields** - Custom fields are additional attributes added to the out-of-the-box schemas through the Adobe Campaign console.
 These custom fields are displayed in various screens, for example the details of a profile or a test profile.
 Learn more in the [custom fields configuration documentation](../../v8/administration/custom-fields.md).

-## Set up the branding {#acs-gs-admin-branding}
+## Configure the branding {#acs-gs-admin-branding}

 Every company has brand guidelines that define both visual elements and technical details.
 As for Adobe Campaign Standard, Adobe Campaign v8 helps you manage these guidelines centrally, so you can present a consistent brand image to your customers in everything you do, from logos in emails to the URLs and domains used in your campaigns.
+As a technical administrator, you can create and manage multiple brands within Adobe Campaign.

 Learn more in the [Branding documentation](https://experienceleague.adobe.com/en/docs/experience-cloud/campaign/branding/branding-gs){target="_blank"}